How Are You in Vietnamese: 10+ Ways to Greet People in Vietnamese

 Most Vietnamese people understand all three dialects even if they speak with a regional accent.
 As a learner, pick one dialect to focus on first (usually Northern or Southern) and don't stress too much about the variations.

-If you want to actually practice these greetings with real Vietnamese content, Migaku's browser extension lets you watch Vietnamese shows and look up words instantly.
-You can hear how native speakers actually use these phrases in context.
+If you want to practice these greetings with real Vietnamese content, Migaku's browser extension and app let you watch Vietnamese shows and look up words instantly.
+You can hear how native speakers use these phrases in context.
 There's a 10-day free trial if you want to check it out.